GitDal/trsr/prd/team-success-recognition-system-(tsrs)-prd.md

 ### US-001: Recognition Creation

-As a Team Member, I want to recognize a colleague's contribution to team success, so that their efforts are acknowledged and celebrated.
+As a Team Member, I want to recognize a colleague's contribution to team success, so that their efforts are acknowledged and celebrated within Microsoft Teams.

 Acceptance Criteria:

-- User can select team member to recognize
+- User can select team member to recognize (via Teams messaging extension or tab)
 - User can select appropriate badge type
 - User can add personalized message
-- Recognition is visible to recipient and team
+- Recognition is visible to recipient and team (in Teams channel/tab)

 ### US-002: Receiving Recognition